-Due to the unsteady bandwidth flow, the live streaming may lag and my not run very smoothly.
-If you enable this option, the live streaming will be stored on the cache memory of the PC having a web session with the camera for a few seconds before being played on the live viewing window.
-This helps you see the streaming more smoothly.
+Due to the unsteady bandwidth flow, the live streaming may lag and not be very smoothly.
+If you enable this option, the live streaming will be stored temporarily on your PC's cache memory for a few seconds before being played on the live viewing window.
+This will help you see the streaming more smoothly.
 If you enter 3,000 Millisecond, the streaming will delay for 3 seconds.